-Compensated absences will be paid from the fund from which the employees' salaries are paid which is primarily the general fund.
+Compensated absences, the net pension liability, and the net OPEB liability are paid from the fund from which the employees' salaries are paid which is primarily the general fund.
 See Note 8 for details on the lease purchase agreement and capital lease.
 See Note 12 and Note 13 for detail on the net pension liability and net OPEB liability, respectively.